 The relationship between the two outputs is:

-MOR = 3/EXCOEXCO = 3/MOR
+MOR = 3/EXCO EXCO = 3/MOR

 From the above formula, you can see the relationship is not linear and the two outputs have different uses.
-The below tables show how this affects the output when the sensor is configured for a 7,500m range.
+The below tables show how this affects the output.